How do chickens sleep? Most chicken raisers want to know this. If you are worried about your chicken’s sleeping pattern, you are in the right place.

 Roosting perches for sleeping and resting

-Provide chickens with sufficient roosting places to make their sleep environment comfortable.
+Provide chickens with sufficient roosting places to create a comfortable sleep environment.
 Chickens prefer sleeping on perches because they feel safe from ground-based predators.

 Suitable lighting for comfortable chicken sleeping

-Lighting plays a crucial function in regulating chicken sleep cycles.
+Lighting plays a crucial role in regulating chicken sleep cycles.
 Chickens are diurnal, which means they are most active during the day and tend to sleep at night.

-They need enough darkness at night and light throughout the day to simulate natural light cycles.
+They require sufficient darkness at night and adequate light during the day to simulate natural day and night cycles.
 To achieve this, use curtains or blinds on windows, timers, or dimmers within the coop.

 Also read: Best solar light for chicken coops